josephine324/Bachelor-of-Software-Engineering-Cohort-list-of-Students/README.md

-Thapplication take user input and build the Bachelor of Software Engineering cohort list of students.
+The application takes user input and builds the Bachelor of Software Engineering cohort list of students.